 There was always interference in American elections by many overseas nations.
-China, Russia, North Korea and various other enemies of the U.S. have their spies, agents, moles, and organizations, gathering information and helping whomever they want regarding politics.
-This has been going on since the Cold War and before, so, for many decades.
+China, Russia, North Korea, and various other enemies have their spies, agents, moles, and organizations, gathering information and helping Democrats win.
+It has been going on since the Cold War and before, so, for many decades.
 That is a given, but the internet gave them far more power in this regard.

 Lefties should practice this over and over; One, two.
 One, two.

 Trump talks about both one and two.
 He talks about real Russian and Chinese interfering, and he talks about the nothingburger.
 When he talks about the real Russian or Chinese meddling, he says things like, “Well, of course, Russia tried to interfere, just like China tries to interfere, and many others…” When he talks about the nothingburger, he says things like, “That’s a load of nonsense.
 It’s just a myth.
 All Fake News.”

 One, two.
 One, two.
 Two different things, and Trump talks about both.